-Epilepsy usually involves an obvious and sudden change in behaviour and movement.
-Even so, it is often difficult to diagnose.
-There are a number of common events that can be confused with seizures, and vice versa.
+There are a number of common events that can mimic or be confused with seizures, and vice versa.

-Here we discuss the most common medical events that can be mistaken for seizures.
+Here we discuss some common medical events that can be mistaken for seizures.

 This is a sudden and short-lived loss of consciousness due to a sudden decrease in blood flow to the brain.

-While convulsive syncope can be difficult to differentiate from epilepsy, the condition is usually very easy to treat.
-It may recur with future faints, but it is not linked with epilepsy.
+When someone has muscle jerks, or what seems to be a seizure immediately following a faint, it is often called convulsive syncope.
+While convulsive syncope can be difficult to differentiate from a seizure, it is usually very easy to treat.
+It may happen again with future faints, but it is not linked with epilepsy.

 Migraine is very common.
-Just like seizures, there are different types of migraine, and some present with an “aura” which can be misinterpreted as other conditions like seizures or stroke.
+Just like seizures, there are different types of migraine, and some present with an “aura” which can be mistaken as other conditions like seizures or stroke.
 Some migraine sufferers don’t even have a headache associated with their migraine.
+Also, migraine can have similar triggers to seizures.

 Migraine symptoms can include: